ed-syspertec/Virtel/docs/manuals/virtel/Virtel456IG/Installation_Guide.rst

 VIRTEL uses the TOD clock to timestamp each entry in its internal trace table.
 This parameter specifies whether or not the SNAP command should adjust the timestamps to match the local time used in the system message log.
 Possible values are:

 **CPU** - The last column in the SNAP trace, instead of the local time or TOD time in 1/10000 of a second, contains the total used CPU time for the current TCB in 1/10000 of a second.

-CPU option only works on z/OS and on a machine having support for the ECTG (Extract CPU Time) instruction (i.e. Z9-109 and above).
+.. note:: CPU option only works on z/OS and on a machine having support for the ECTG (Extract CPU Time) instruction (i.e. Z9-109 and above).

 **LOCAL** - The SNAP command adjusts the timestamps in the internal trace table so that they display as local time.
 This is the recommended setting.

 **TOD** - Timestamps are not adjusted for local time.

-6.2.105.
+6.2.109.
 TRAN parameter
 ^^^^^^^^^^^^^^^^^^^^^^^

 ::